Logikable/dca/README.md

 ## Database Schema

+In the event of the need to fix a corrupted database, to re-enable a disabled tenant/project, or to access the logs, it is important for a dca administrator to understand the schemas that dca uses.
 Below you can find the dca database schema that is generated after dca is set up.
 ```
 tenant
 - name VARCHAR(32)